Anniversaries are important for any organization, especially a nonprofit.

 2. Mark Smaller Milestones

-People have a tendency to focus on major milestones (e.g. centennials), but celebrating and marking smaller milestones is also important.
+People tend to focus on major milestones (e.g. centennials), but celebrating and marking smaller milestones is also important.

 Even the smallest anniversaries – of programs, product launches, leadership changes, donor relationships – offer unique opportunities to celebrate, to reinvigorate, and to learn.